sachin-sadhu/obsidian_vault/Year 4 CS/Signals.md

 Signal waves are continous sine waves, but computer can only deal with discrete values.
 Therefore, we need to sample the continous wave at specific intervals to convert it into a discrete representation.
 ### Aliasing
 Problem of sampling at too low a frequency, therefore low frequency waves that do not exist appear![[Screenshot 2025-09-27 at 3.09.15 PM.png]]
+High frequencies get lost if not sampled at high enough rate.
+Reconstructed signal becomes distorted
 ### Nyquist-Shannon Sampling Theorem
-To avoid the problme of aliasing, make sure you sample the signal at a frequency at least twice the maximum frequency present in the signal.
+To avoid the problem of aliasing, make sure you sample the signal at a frequency at least twice the maximum frequency present in the signal.
 ## Sound
 Propogation of particles through a medium.
 Energy is transferred, not the individual particles themselves

 Human ear can hear frequencies from 20Hz - 20000Hz
 ### Phons
 Measures perceived soundness by humans.
-Humans are more senstive to different frequencies of sound (most sensitive to 2-5kHZ).
+Humans are more sensitive to different frequencies of sound (most sensitive to 2-5kHZ).
 At very low/high frequencies, human ear is much less sensitive.
 Therefore, a 3kHZ sound wave of 20 dB might have a perceived loudness of 100 phons, while a 20kHZ sound wave of 100 dB might also have a  perceived loudness of 100 phons.
 ### Spectral Masking
 Phenomenoen where the present of a sound of a certain frequency might make it impossible to hear another sound at a nearby frequency.
 Happens because human ear groups very similar frequencies together.
 ### Temporal Masking